jasa-acs/repro-template/README.md

 “snapshot” of a machine, including any system-level utilities and external libraries needed to perform your computations.
-They have the advantage that reproducing materials means running the virtual environment, rather than recreating the programming language environment and may be preferred.
-When submitting these types of environments, the following are suggested.
+They have the advantage that reproducing materials means running the virtual environment, rather than recreating the programming language environment.

-1. Provide a single saved image with shared folder referencing the reproducibility file structure described above.
-2. If a single saved image is not being submitted, consider package environments including `renv` or `switchr` for R code; `venv` or `conda` for Python; and Julia native package environments.
+If using a virtual environment, we ask that you provide a definition file (e.g., a Dockerfile) or (perhaps better) a link to an image in a standard online registry, such as DockerHub.

 ## References